 The appointment and membership of a Director Search Committee will adhere to the policies in ACD 111.
-Half of the members of the Search Committee shall be elected tenured faculty and continuing academic professionals, elected following the procedure in I.C.1.
+The Dean of the College will be responsible for constituting the search committee.
+At least half Half of the members of the Search Committee shall be elected tenured faculty and continuing academic professionals, elected following the procedure in I.C.1.
 If the Dean requests that a lecturer be on the Search Committee, said lecturer shall also be elected following the procedure in I.C.1.
 If the Dean requests additional nominations for the Search Committee, those nominations are made by the Personnel and Budget Committee.
 The Search Committee is appointed by the Dean of the College and is responsible for recommendations to the Dean concerning the relative merits of candidates for the position.
 To the extent permitted by relevant college and university policies and procedures governing searches for administrative officers, the search for a School Director should be as open a procedure as possible.
 In the initial stages, faculty and academic professionals will be encouraged to make nominations in an effort to strengthen and diversify the pool of candidates.
 After the Search Committee has narrowed the field, the candidates' vitae should be made available to faculty and academic professionals.